adchsm/Manhattan/readme.md

 ### Feature Requests

-If you have an idea or a request, just raise an issue.
+If you have an idea or a request you may raise an issue.
 Please provide as much detail as possible, demos and examples would be fantastic if appropriate.

 ## Todo & Possible Future Features